 - Nationally-recognized quality craftsmanship and meticulous attention to detail

-- Continuing education course offerings and periodic newsletters to keep you and your staff current on changes in oral appliance therapy
+- Continuing education course offerings to keep you and your staff current on changes in oral appliance therapy

 - Patient and community education ideas for promoting the effectiveness of oral appliance therapy